 How to become a pharmacy technician in Alaska.

-Step 1: Decide if you plan to become certified
+Step 1: Do you plan to become certified in Alaska?

-Step 2: Register for courses accredited by the PTAC
+Step 2: Register for Alaska Pharmacy Tech Courses accredited by the PTAC

 Below is the list of approved pharmacy tech schools in Alaska.

 University of Alaska Anchorage – Pharmacy Technician/Assistant Training

 Able to read, write and speak English

 Have proficiency in Math (pre-algebra level), have keyboarding proficiency, and have basic computer proficiency

 Be a Licensed Alaska State Pharmacy Tech